 First Offense: Confiscation.
 Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Confiscation.
 Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

-Sexual Activity - Acts of sex or simulated acts of sex including, but not limited to, intercourse or oral or manual stimulation.
+Sexual Activity - Act stimulation. s of sex or simulated acts of sex including, but not limited to, intercourse or oral or manual

-First Offense: Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school
+First Offense: Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.